Ashwi07/DotProduct-Task-Frontend/README.md

 - axios // for api calls
 - antd // for most UI
 - mui // for some UI
+- d3 // for graphs

 ENV variables needed

 - VITE_API_URL

+Additional Features that can be added

+- CSP (contnent security policy)
+- Redis caching
+- Restoration methods for soft deleted data
+- Rewaard / Goal / Milestone